ROBOKiTTY/MappaLinguarum/data/readme.txt

 * Separate two phonemes with a single space.

-* Location is composed of a series of vertices as in a polygon, each representing a longitude, latitude, and altitude.
+* A Location is composed of a series of vertices as in a polygon, each representing a longitude, latitude, and altitude.
 Altitude is unused and should be kept at 0.
 Separate the three with commas without preceding or trailing space.
 Separate each group with a single space.
-The first and last vertices need to be the same.
+The last vertex should be equal to the first vertex but is optional.

-* A language can have many dialects, and an XML file can contain many languages.
+* A language can have many dialects and locations, and an XML file can contain many languages.